ctrueden/ctrueden.github.io/_pages/deus/Joint07.md

+---
+layout: page
+title: Joint07
+permalink: /deus/Joint07
+category: deus
+---
 Mars is newly awakened.
 The consciousness is called Ares.

-All of this is modeled after the [http://education.yahoo.com/homework_help/cliffsnotes/dracula/22.html|original Dracula legend].
+All of this is modeled after the [original Dracula legend](http://education.yahoo.com/homework_help/cliffsnotes/dracula/22.html).
 Nyx is Mina Harker, and Mars is England.

 On Saturday, June 18th, Cain hijacks a UNF ship (that was sent after him when he left lunar orbit).
 The ship goes after him, sees that he is &quot;dead,&quot; pulls him in, quarantines him, and then Cain wakes up.
 He disables most of the ship's systems and kills the crew -- all but the captain, who wards himself on the bridge with pyrotechnic force shields that Cain cannot breach, and wears a rosary (actually .

--=Monday 07=-
+# Monday 07

 Date is Tuesday, 2299 June 20.
 They have just recovered the Longinus Spear, and are about to leave Xela's realm.